 Challenges change drastically when a startup makes a transition from the early stage to the growth stage.
 It often finds engineering bottlenecks, which stem from a three-pronged need to work on a product roadmap, nurture existing customers, and onboard new customers.
 Some of these challenges come from product development and some have their roots connected with the business front.

 As a Director of Engineering, I have worked with startups in different stages like early, growth, and acquisition.
 I still do.
 My projects bring me close to various industries and products.
 Their diversity made me realize that VP-Engineering should focus more on mitigating technological and operational risks related to product development.

 Knowing the stumbling blocks and reducing their impact are two different things.
-The latter requires a detailed study of each product development challenge.
+The latter requires a detailed study of each startup product development challenge.
 In this article, I have drilled down to get closer to pain points and revealed ways to strike them out.

 D E F I N E – What to Do?